-- be delivered online and open to all.
+- be delivered in a hybrid format and so open to all.
 Please spread the word, sign up and join the conversation as we ‘talk methods’.

 We are now taking bookings for the seminars listed below.
-Bookings will close 24 hours before each event so please register in good time to avoid disappointment.
-If you have any issues with the booking platform or would like to cancel your place, please email email@example.com.
+If you have any issues with the booking platform or would like to cancel your place, please email firstname.lastname@example.org.
 Further details about each seminar can be found via the booking site.

 How to do bad data science well – multiple methods and complex data sources